spideystreet/mediNote/docs/setup_log.md

 # Setup Log for mediNote Project

-This document chronicles the setup process for the `mediNote` project, detailing the steps taken and the challenges encountered, along with their resolutions.
+This document chronicles the setup process for the `mediNote` project, detailing various approaches explored and challenges encountered during development, along with their resolutions.
+It serves as a historical record of architectural decisions and their evolution.

 ## 1. Initial Project Setup

 -   **Repository Initialization:** The project was initialized as a Git repository, and a remote was added to GitHub.
 -   **Documentation & Structure:**
     -   `README.md` was created to provide an overview of the project, its objectives, and core technologies.
-    -   `GEMINI.md` was created to serve as a log of interactions and decisions made with the Gemini AI assistant.
     -   Initial `requirements.txt` was created, and a `generate_fake_data.py` script was added to create sample patient notes.
     -   A `.gitignore` file was added to exclude sensitive files like `.env` and virtual environments.
 -   **Version Control:** All initial setup files were committed to a `dev` branch and pushed to the remote repository.